504knight/7-little-ducklings/README.md

 The main folder for this app is this repository.

-All examples and reference documents will be stored under the folder "docs" The plan will also be stored in "docs".
+All examples and reference documents will be stored under the folder `/docs` The plan will also be stored in `docs`.

-The Django server and all associated files will be stored under "OddJobs."
+The Django server and all associated files will be stored under `/src`.
 (Name subject to change)

 ## Version-Control Procedures